 Retiring at an age as young as 55 is a dream of many Americans.
 However, turning this vision into reality involves some significant financial planning and maneuvering.
 For example, you’ll need to build significant savings, invest your money, account for early withdrawal taxes and take a lot more into consideration.
 All of this can be complicated but working with a financial advisor can help you plan your early retirement, regardless of whether you’re looking to travel the world, spend more time with your family or relax in the sun.

 Boosting Your Retirement Savings

 Listening to the conventional wisdom on retirement savings can only get you so far.
 However, you’ll have to step it up a notch to reach your retirement goals by 55.
 Of course, the rate at which you can start saving will vary depending on how much you already have saved, your age and how much you think you’ll need in retirement.

 You don’t have to double your savings rate, necessarily.
 For many, that’s simply an unrealistic possibility.
-It’s important to build your savings by contributing as much as you can when you can.
-In addition, try to seek out a high-yield savings account at a bank that works for you.
-Plus, don’t forget that you’ll have access to Social Security benefits when you retire.
+It’s important to build your savings by estimating how much you’ll need, and determining an appropriate savings rate to get there.

-The other side of saving for retirement comes down to making solid investments.
+Investments are important for the other side of retirement, too.
 When it comes to investing, make sure your investments are suitable for your risk tolerance and where you are in life.
 For example, the younger you are, the more aggressive you can be with your investments.
 An aggressive portfolio might include a majority of stocks at various market capitalizations, as well as a handful of fixed-income securities and cash allocations.